St. Mark’s Cathedral Bells

 The beautiful Gothic architecture of St. Mark’s includes a bell tower modeled after the Magdalen College Tower at Oxford.
 In December of 2009 bells were installed in the tower, thanks to donations from St. Mark’s parishioners, along with the Choir and Altar Guild.

-We are very fortunate to have a ring of eight bells hung for change ringing and nine chiming bells from Whitechapel Bell Foundry in London.
-The oldest continuously operating manufacturing company in Great Britain, Whitechapel is the same foundry that cast Big Ben, the bells at Westminster Abbey, Washington National Cathedral, and the 0riginal Liberty Bell.
+We are very fortunate to have a ring of eight bells hung for change ringing and nine chiming bells from Whitechapel Bell Foundry in London, in operation for over 500 years, Whitechapel is the same foundry that cast Big Ben, the bells at Westminster Abbey, Washington National Cathedral, and the 0riginal Liberty Bell.
 There are 52 active towers in North America.
 St. Mark’s is the only change ringing tower in Louisiana.

 Louisiana Change Ringers